Family of Joe Biden: Siblings

 In the final minutes of his presidency, Joe Biden issued pardons for his three siblings as well as their spouses.
+He explained that his decision was not due to any wrongdoing on their part, but rather out of concern about potential political backlash from President-elect Donald J. Trump.

 Grandparents

 Paternal

 Joseph Sr.'s parents, Mary Elizabeth (née Robinette) Biden (1894–1943) and Joseph Harry Biden (1893–1941), an oil businessman from Baltimore, Maryland, were of English, French, and Irish descent.

 Biden's paternal third great-grandfather, William Biden (1787–1849), a stonemason, was born in England and emigrated to the United States by 1820, where he settled in Maryland.
 According to historian Eddy Greenfield, he was born in Sussex, and was christened at St John the Baptist's Church in Westbourne, West Sussex, on 8 March 1789.
 William was the second child and son of James Byden (born November 1767) and Ann Silverlock (born March 1766), who had married on 16 May 1785.
 James Byden, Biden's paternal fourth great-grandfather, was from Pagham.
 He was the son of Richard Byden, Biden's paternal fifth great-grandfather, and his wife Susan, beyond which the paternal family line cannot be traced.
 Two of Biden's other third paternal great-grandfathers, Jesse Robinett and Thomas Randle, were slave owners in 19th-century Maryland.

 A possible connection may also exist to the family of a William Henry Biden, who was from Houghton, Cambridgeshire, and lived from 1791 to 1843.
 This William Henry was a son of John Biden (died 28 July 1796) and his wife Ann Beaumont, who had married in 1781.
 The seventh of eight children and the family's fifth son, William Henry and his elder brother, Christopher Biden (1789–1858), served as officers in the East India Company merchant marine, both eventually becoming captains of East Indiamen.
 William Henry commanded mid-sized vessels before his death at Rangoon in 1843.

 Christopher Biden subsequently became an official in the Madras Civil Service (later the Indian Civil Service), and his descendants settled in India.
 He died at Madras in 1858.
 In 1981, Christopher's great-great-grandson, Leslie Dunn Biden, then living in Nagpur, wrote to Joe Biden about the possible family connection after reading about him in the Illustrated Weekly of India.
 After discussing their genealogy, they promised to stay in touch but did not resume correspondence before Leslie's death in 1983.
 During a 2013 visit to India, Joe Biden referred to Leslie's letter, mentioning a "Biden from Mumbai" had suggested their "mutual great-great-great-great-something-or-other" named George had "worked for the East India Company back in the 1700s."